 Once you're certain that you've found the right policy, make sure you know when your current home insurance policy ends, then you can take action.
 Keep in mind that if you want to switch before your current policy ends, you may be subject to an early cancellation fee.
 Always make sure your new policy takes effect before you cancel your old policy.

 If you're a new customer with Budget Direct you can get a discount on your first year's premium for a new policy purchased online.
-To qualify for our 30%^ discount on a Home and Contents combined policy or a 15%^ discount on a Home or Contents policy you must start your quote online.
+To qualify for our 30%^ discount on a Home and Contents combined policy or a 15%^ discount on a Home only or Contents only policy you must start your quote online.
+The discount will then be applied when you take out your policy.

 Notify Your Current Insurer

-Once you're covered by us, we'll notify you in writing.
+Once you're covered by us, we'll confirm you are covered in writing.
 Make sure you contact your previous insurer to decline their renewal offer or cancel your other policy before it ends.
-Remember, your previous insurer may also charge you an early cancellation fee but if you decline the renewal offer and cancel your policy before it renews then you'll avoid incurring any cancellation fee that would have applied.
+Remember, your previous insurer may also charge you an early cancellation fee but if you decline the renewal offer and cancel your policy before it renews then you may avoid incurring any cancellation fee that would have applied.

 Staying or Switching with Budget Direct

-Budget Direct offers Home and Contents Insurance, which you can tailor (including optional flood cover) to suit your circumstances, including coverage for personal belongings and a range of other options.
+Budget Direct offers Home and Contents Insurance, with the option to include flood cover, coverage for personal belongings, and a range of other options to suit your needs.